Psalm 114 (Bruckner): History

 The work was composed in 1852 in St. Florian.
 Bruckner dedicated it to Hofkapelmeister Ignaz Assmayr for the celebration of his name-day.
 The work was rehearsed at that time, but it was not followed by a public performance.
 The original manuscript, which is somewhat incomplete in detail, is stored in the archive of the St. Florian Abbey.

 The work was premiered by August Göllerich on 1 April 1906, using a copy of the manuscript.
 The work was first recorded by Matthew Best in 1987 and edited by Paul Hawkshaw in 1997 in Band XX/1 of the Gesamtausgabe, based on the dedicated Reinschrift, which had been retrieved in 1957 in a private collection in Vienna.

 During a concert on 25 June 2017 with the Missa solemnis, Łukasz Borowicz with the RIAS Kammerchor and the Akademie für Alte Musik Berlin performed also Bruckner's Psalm 114.
 The later issued Accentus CD ACC 30429 of this concert did however not include this performance of Psalm 114.
+A recording of this performance of Psalm 114 is available in the Bruckner Archive.